 *I am not a faith-based person, but many people offered to pray with me about my journey.
 When I explained my atheistic stance, they simply said, ‘OK.
 Well, have fun and be safe’ or offered caring hugs.

-* Most woman were overwhelmed that I was a solo hiker but all thought it an extremely empowering endeavor and strong statement.
+* Most woman were overwhelmed that I was a solo hiker but all though it an extremely empowering endeavor and strong statement.